ky295/adv-steer/README.md

 <br>

 ---
-If you use this code in your work, we would appreciate you using the following citation:
+If you use this code in your work, please cite us with the following:

 __update when we have proper bibtex!__
 ```